What’s more important to you? Clean glass or living a long healthy life?

 I won’t use, recommend or sell any product for hard water mineral stain removal containing any amount of HF.
 To say this acid is extremely dangerous is an understatement.
 But don’t take it from me, do your own research.
 Our family company has been supplying cleaning chemicals since the 1960′s and hydrofluoric acid is by far the most dangerous ingredient we have ever dealt with.
 There are some very tragic stories associated with this acid.

 Health and safety is so much more important than clean glass or restoring a stained surface.
 If you don’t use HF you’re not give up on your mineral stained glass.
-There are alternatives.
+There are amazing and much safer alternatives (eg. Pixie Dust Hard Water Stain Remover For Glass).
 They may not be as easy or quick but they work and the safety risks are more manageable.

 Hydrofluoric Acid exposure will most of the time have immediate consequences but the full damage is not always immediate, sometimes the related health problems will happen over the years that follow.
 Many carpet cleaners who have used rust removal products containing HF this have lost fingers and experienced far worse.
 When this stuff enters your system it’s tuff to stop.